opensearch-project/project-website/_posts/2025-06-11-neural-sparse-sentence-transformers.md

 ## OpenSearch's contributions to inference-free models in Sentence Transformers

-The OpenSearch team is leading innovation in learned sparse retrieval.
-Our research in inference-free sparse encoders [^1][^2] is increasingly adopted as standard practice across the industry.
+OpenSearch is driving innovation in learned sparse retrieval.
+Our research into inference-free sparse encoders [^1][^2] is increasingly adopted as standard practice across the industry.
 The following techniques have now been integrated into the Sentence Transformers library, making them more accessible to the broader community.

 ### IDF-aware Penalty: Enhancing Relevance and Efficiency